lop-Louis/northbook/docs/band-a.md

 audience: Anyone publishing public-safe guidance from Northbook
 tone: Plainspoken, candid, energetic
 narrative_goal: Explain what qualifies as Band A content and how to sanitize it
-nav_label: Band A policy
+nav_label: Band A
-nav_group: Onboarding
+nav_group: Start
 nav_order: 40
 nav:
   - sidebar